The anonymization problem in social networks: Preliminaries

 \subsection{Networks}

 We define a network as an undirected graph $G = (V, E)$ containing a set of nodes $V$ and a set of edges $\{v, w\} \in E$ between nodes $v, w \in V$.
-The degree of a node equals the number of connections it has: $degree(v) = |\{w : \{v, w\} \in E \}|$.
-The distribution of node degrees in a real-world network typically resembles a powerlaw distribution with many low degree nodes, and few high degree nodes~\cite{barabasi2004network}.

-Nodes in networks often tend to cluster.
-This tendency is captured for a node $v \in V$ by the clustering coefficient which equals the number of triangles it is part of, divided by the maximum number of triangles it could have: $\frac{1}{2} degree(v)(degree(v) -1)$.
-The clustering coefficient of a network equals the average clustering coefficient of all nodes in the network.
-The distance between two nodes, $dist(v, w)$, equals the number of edges that needs to be traversed to move from node $v$ to node $w$.
-It follows that $dist(v, v) = 0$ and if there is no path between the nodes we define $dist(v, w) = \infty$.
-This occurs when two nodes are in a different component.
-The component in the network with the largest number of nodes is called the largest connected component (LCC), also referred to as the giant component.
+The degree of a node is the number of connections it has: $degree(v) = |\{w : \{v, w\} \in E \}|$.
+The clustering coefficient of a node $v$ equals the number of triangles it is part of, divided by the maximum number of triangles it could form.
+The distance between two nodes, denoted $dist(v, w)$, is the minimal number of edges that needs to be traversed to move from node $v$ to node $w$.
+It follows that $dist(v, v) = 0$ and if no path exists, i.e., if the nodes belong to different components, we let $dist(v, w) = \infty$.
+The component with the largest number of nodes is called the largest connected component (LCC) or giant component.

-We define the $d$-neighborhood of a node, $N_d(v) = (V_{N_d(v)}, E_{N_d(v)})$, as the subgraph consisting of the set of nodes that are at most at distance $d$ of the considered node $v$, and the set of all edges between these nodes.
-Two $d$-neighborhoods are structurally indistinguishable if they are \emph{isomorphic}, i.e, there exists a bijection between the two node sets that preserves all connections.
-We can determine whether two $d$-neighborhoods are isomorphic by comparing their \emph{canonical labeling}~\cite{nauty}.
-This is a label assigned by a function $\mathcal{C}(G)$ such that two graphs have the same label value only if they are isomorphic.
+The $d$-neighborhood of a node, $N_d(v) = (V_{N_d(v)}, E_{N_d(v)})$, is the subgraph consisting of all nodes that are at most at distance $d$ of node $v$, and all edges between them.
+Two $d$-neighborhoods are structurally indistinguishable if they are \emph{isomorphic}.
+We can determine whether two $d$-neighborhoods are isomorphic by comparing their \emph{canonical labeling}~\cite{nauty}, a label assigned by a function $\mathcal{C}(G)$ such that two graphs have the same label value only if they are isomorphic.

-Networks often consist of communities, being groups of nodes more strongly connected with each other, than with the rest of the network.
-Communities, i.e., clusters of tightly connected nodes, can be identified using community detection algorithms~\cite{traag2019louvain}.
-Such algorithms assign each node to a separate community, maximizing the number of intra-community connections and minimizing inter-community connections.
-To account for the randomness inherently present in these heuristic algorithms, resulting in different communities for the same graph, a consensus clustering step can be applied~\cite{lancichinetti2012consensus}.